 The defining characteristic of aged skin is not wrinkles or lines, but the loss of skin quality.
 A lot of older people have no wrinkles or lines due to filler, but they still look older.
 A woman in her 70s who gets a lot of filler and has no lines does not look 18, she looks 70 or older.
 And that is because her skin quality is poor due to stretching it out.
 A woman in her 70s can have wrinkles and lines and look beautiful, even youthful for a mature woman if she avoided excess filler and used proper skin can and sun protection.

 A little bit of filler won't stretch the skin to the point of aging.
 And if you want to get a little bit of filler, such as to fix eye hollows, I believe this is ok.
 However, it is only ok to do so if you get just as much as you need for modest fullness and you let them completely dissolve before getting more filler.
+And be sure that the filler actually is gone, because it is possible that the filler never fully disintegrates.

 3. Fillers migrate and cause sagging